OutlierVentures/APEX/README.md

 - Classification of collaborative lat/long location data with training data supplied for each function call by each party privately (Gaussian Naive Bayes).
 - Collaborative training for a classifier which may then be applied to collaborative lat/long data (Gaussian Naive Bayes).
 - Data input serialisation/deserialisation and sanitation (JSON point list input).
-- UI for data input and drawing of outputs on a Google Map (currently clustering only).
+- UI for data input and drawing of outputs on a Google Map.

 ## Requirements